denverscript/website/docs/news/posts/2025-02-hello-toledo.md

 ---
 title: Hello, Toledo
 date: 2025-02-25
-excerpt: A new year, a new meetup, and the first meetup for Toledo Codes.
+excerpt: A new year, a new meetup
 ---

 # Hello, Toledo